tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 5. hello!
 ```

-Now, we'll call the parameter being passed `n`, and treat it as the number of
+We'll call the parameter being passed `n`, and treat it as the number of times
-times we want the line printed.
+we want the line printed.
 If `n` is less than 1, we do nothing.
-If it's  we will
+If it's bigger
-print if it's greater than, or equal to 0:
+than 1, we will print a line and then recursively print another one, but this
+time using `n - 1`:

 ```python
 def f5_imperfect(n):
     if n > 0: